de-tu-dresden-inf-lat/evee/README.md

 ## Using the Evee plugins
 1. Install [Protégé](https://protege.stanford.edu/ "https://protege.stanford.edu/").
 Evee was developed for and tested with Protégé version 5.5.0.
 2. Install both the [protege-proof-explanation](https://github.com/liveontologies/protege-proof-explanation "https://github.com/liveontologies/protege-proof-explanation") plugin and the [proof utility library](https://github.com/liveontologies/puli "https://github.com/liveontologies/puli") PULi.
-4. Copy the .jar files from the directory "release" of this repository to the directory "plugins" of your local Protégé installation.
+3. Copy the .jar files from the directory "release" of this repository to the directory "plugins" of your local Protégé installation.

-Note that the Evee plugins require the OWL Reasoner [HermiT](http://www.hermit-reasoner.com/index.html "http://www.hermit-reasoner.com/index.html"), which is already included as a plugin in Protégé version 5.5.0.

-The Connection-Minimal Abduction solver utilizing [CAPI](https://lat.inf.tu-dresden.de/~koopmann/CAPI/ "https://lat.inf.tu-dresden.de/~koopmann/CAPI/") requires the installation of [SPASS](https://www.mpi-inf.mpg.de/departments/automation-of-logic/software/spass-workbench/classic-spass-theorem-prover "https://www.mpi-inf.mpg.de/departments/automation-of-logic/software/spass-workbench/classic-spass-theorem-prover").
+4. (Optional) Install [SPASS](https://www.mpi-inf.mpg.de/departments/automation-of-logic/software/spass-workbench/classic-spass-theorem-prover "https://www.mpi-inf.mpg.de/departments/automation-of-logic/software/spass-workbench/classic-spass-theorem-prover"), which is required for the Connection-Minimal Abduction solver utilizing [CAPI](https://lat.inf.tu-dresden.de/~koopmann/CAPI/ "https://lat.inf.tu-dresden.de/~koopmann/CAPI/").
-For Linux and macOS, please refer to [CAPI](https://lat.inf.tu-dresden.de/~koopmann/CAPI/ "https://lat.inf.tu-dresden.de/~koopmann/CAPI/") for further information on how to install SPASS.
+For Linux and macOS, please refer to [the web page of CAPI](https://lat.inf.tu-dresden.de/~koopmann/CAPI/ "https://lat.inf.tu-dresden.de/~koopmann/CAPI/") for further information on how to install SPASS.
-For Windows, please refer to [SPASS](https://www.mpi-inf.mpg.de/departments/automation-of-logic/software/spass-workbench/classic-spass-theorem-prover/download "https://www.mpi-inf.mpg.de/departments/automation-of-logic/software/spass-workbench/classic-spass-theorem-prover/download").
+For Windows, please refer to [the web page of SPASS](https://www.mpi-inf.mpg.de/departments/automation-of-logic/software/spass-workbench/classic-spass-theorem-prover/download "https://www.mpi-inf.mpg.de/departments/automation-of-logic/software/spass-workbench/classic-spass-theorem-prover/download").
 On Windows, the Connection-Minimal Abduction solver was developed and tested with SPASS 3.5.
-When using the Connection-Minimal Abduction solver for the first time, you will be asked to enter the path to the SPASS executable.
+When using the Connection-Minimal Abduction solver for the first time, you will be asked to enter the path to the SPASS executable, i.e. the file named *SPASS* or *SPASS.exe*.

-For Linux and macOS, this refers to the file named *SPASS*.
-For Windows, this refers to the file *SPASS.exe*.
+Some of the Evee plugins require the OWL Reasoner [HermiT](http://www.hermit-reasoner.com/index.html "http://www.hermit-reasoner.com/index.html"), which is already included as a plugin in Protégé.

 ## Compiling and using Evee